defenseunicorns/uds-common/README.md

 - `package`: creates a zarf package located at the base of the repository.
 It has a required variable of `FLAVOR` which defaults to upstream and an optional variable `ZARF_ARCHITECTURE` to override the default architecture used for creation (useful in publishing workflows).
 - `test-bundle`: creates a test bundle located at the path `bundle/`.
 It has an optional variable for `UDS_ARCH` which can be used to override the default architecture used for creation (useful in publishing workflows).
 Note that this task does not create any pre-requisite zarf packages so those tasks must be run first.

-### clean.yaml

-This task file includes one task:

-- `clean-runner`: Frees up space on the GitHub runner by removing unecessary files.

 ### deploy.yaml

 This task file includes two tasks: